Looking Locally: Object-Centric Vision Transformers as Foundation Models for Efficient Segmentation: Methods

 The ViT encoder processes the sampled patches and outputs latent tokens from which we compute keys \(K_{1..n}\) and values \(V_{1..n}\).
 The Pixel-Predictor then computes queries \(Q_{x,y}\) from pixel coordinates and uses an attention mechanism to predict the segmentation mask with pixel level accuracy (see \autoref{fig:pixel_predictor}).

 FLIP is trained end-to-end with a sparse supervised loss for mask prediction.
-In the following subsections, we provide the mathematical details of the fovea-like sampling mechanism, the ViT encoder, and the Pixel-Predictor.
+In the following subsections, we detail the fovea-like sampling mechanism and summarize the ViT encoder and Pixel-Predictor; full mathematical descriptions of the latter are provided in Appendix~\ref{app:encoder_pixel}.